Gordon L. Kane: Scientific summary

 Kane has published over 200 research articles, with over 20,000 citations and an h-number of 65.
 He has written or co-authored or edited at least 10 physics books, and has 3 influential Scientific American particle physics articles.
 A chapter from one book was reprinted in an anthology, with other chapters by Galileo, Newton, Einstein, Hawking, Maxwell, Heisenberg, Weinberg.
 Two of his more recent books includes "Perspectives on Supersymmetry", and "Perspectives on LHC Physics", both of which provide extensive reviews of the field.

 Kane has been elected a Fellow of the American Physical Society, a Fellow of the American Association for the Advancement of Science, a Fellow of the British Institute of Physics, and a Guggenheim Fellow.
 He has served on many government advisory panels, most recently as chair of the theoretical physics subpanel on the three-year Committee of Visitors of the Physical and Mathematical Sciences Division of the National Science Foundation, the highest evaluation panel the NSF has.
 Kane also has been on several national laboratory program policy committees.
 He has served on the international advisory committees of over 40 national and international meetings.
 He was a winner of the 1998 Physics Today Essay Contest "Physics Tomorrow".
-He has been Delphasus Lecturer at the University of California at Santa Cruz, distinguished visiting speaker at the University of California Davis, Dozer Lecturer at Ben-Gurion University, Lewiner Lecturer at the Technion in Tel-Aviv, and an American Physical Society Centennial Speaker.
-In 2017, Kane was awarded the prestigious, J. J. Sakurai Prize for Theoretical Particle Physics.
-The prize, considered one of the most prestigious in physics, was awarded for his work on the theory of the properties, reactions, and signatures of the Higgs boson.
+He has been Delphasus Lecturer at the University of California, Santa Cruz, distinguished visiting speaker at the University of California, Davis, Dozer Lecturer at Ben-Gurion University of the Negev, Lewiner Lecturer at the Technion in Tel-Aviv, and an American Physical Society Centennial Speaker.
+In 2017, Kane was awarded the Sakurai Prize.
+The prize was awarded for his work on the theory of the properties, reactions, and signatures of the Higgs boson.

-He has two popular books for any curious reader, "The Particle Garden", focusing on the Standard Model, and "Supersymmetry and Beyond" focusing on physics beyond the Standard Model, including string/M-theory.
+His books "The Particle Garden", focusing on the Standard Model, and "Supersymmetry and Beyond" focusing on physics beyond the Standard Model, including string/M-theory.
 And he is a frequent contributor to Edge.org.